LILLYA, Edward H.

 Ed died peacefully in his sleep surrounded by family.
 After a short hospital stay, he went quickly and without pain, the way he wanted.
 A memorial service will be held Saturday, July 12th, 2014, 11:00AM at Eskaton Village in Carmichael.
 In lieu of flowers, donations can be made to FSH Society (Muscular Dystrophy) at www.fshsociety.org

-Published in The Sacramento Bee on June 15, 2014
+Published in The Sacramento Bee from June 12 to June 15, 2014